wavefrontHQ/docs/pages/doc/authorization.md

 1. Optionally, create groups.
 1. Assign roles to individual users or to groups.

 {% include important.html content="In a previous authorization model, Wavefront supported assigning permissions directly to groups.
 Starting with Release 2019-52 we support full RBAC.
-The old model is deprecated. " %}
+Assigning permissions to groups is deprecated and no longer supported in future releases. " %}

 Wavefront does not currently integrate with the groups of your identity manager (Active Directory or LDAP).